The Definition of Cyber Security Risk Management

 By taking the following measures, organisations can protect themselves from cyber threats and ensure the security of their data:

-1. Conduct a risk assessment: a risk assessment is a process used to identify, quantify, and evaluate the potential risks associated with any given system or environment.
+- Conduct a risk assessment: a risk assessment is a process for identifying, quantifying, and evaluating the potential risks associated with any given system or environment.
 It includes analysing the security posture, identifying threats and vulnerabilities, and determining the likelihood or impact of an attack.

-2. Create a security policy: a security policy is a document that outlines the rules and regulations that must be followed to ensure the security of an organisation’s data, networks, and systems.
-It should include guidelines for user access, acceptable use of systems, network security measures, and response procedures in the event of a breach.
+- Create a security policy. a security policy is a document that outlines the rules and regulations for ensuring the security of an organisation’s data, networks, and systems.
+It should include guidelines for user access, acceptable system use, network security measures, and response procedures in the event of a breach.

-3. Monitor the network: network monitoring is the process of monitoring the activity of a network for any suspicious or malicious activity.
+- Monitor the network: Network monitoring is the process of examining a network for suspicious or malicious activity.
 A sound monitoring system should be able to detect and alert administrators of any suspicious activity.

 What Are the Categories of Cyber Security Risks